donutsalad/Discord-Companion/README.md

 - **Memory Management**: Separate conversation threads with memory retention for a cohesive chatting experience.
 - **Humor & Affection**: Your companion combines playful teasing with affectionate banter to keep conversations lively and engaging.

+## Functions:
+For now please refer to the tool_call directory for a look at all the functions available.

+I plan to soon write a more comprehensive readme, until then all of the tools are described by the jsons in that folder :)

 ## Getting Started

 ### Prerequisites